coding-with-saad/Learning_low_code_agentic-ai/video_generation_prompts/readme.md

 - **Aspect Ratio**: 16:9 widescreen, 9:16 vertical, 1:1 square
 - **Safe Areas**: Ensuring important elements stay in frame

-This appendix serves as a reference for understanding and effectively using professional video production terminology in Veo 3 prompts for optimal
+This appendix serves as a reference for understanding and effectively using professional video production terminology in Veo 3 prompts for optimal res